- When it comes to communicating how they feel, men are often expected to keep their emotions hidden.

 3. Trust your partner.

-Dr. Elayne Savage, a skilled communication coach, says it’s also important to trust your partner will be receptive of what you are communicating.
+Dr. Elayne Savage, a skilled communication coach, says it’s also important to trust your partner will be receptive to what you are communicating.
 “The secret to an honest expression of feelings is in trusting the other person to be receptive—listening and hearing what you are saying,” she explains.
 “Too often, the barrier to listening (reportedly, especially for guys) is when they think they have to jump in and ‘fix’ things.
 Instead of listening attentively, they’re busy strategizing: ‘What can I say in response?’ or ‘How can I make it better?’”

 4. Welcome sensitivity.

 Also, in addition to strength, men should tune into their sensitive sides.
 “Men should become okay with being a mix of both sensitivity and strength.
-Once they have gained this type of unconditional self-acceptance, they will feel more comfortable showing both sides (and their feelings) with the world,” Relationship Expert Laurel Steinberg explains.
+Once they have gained this type of unconditional self-acceptance, they will feel more comfortable showing both sides (and their feelings) to the world,” Relationship Expert Laurel Steinberg explains.
 “Men can communicate better with their partners by first thinking about what they want their partners to feel around them.
 Then, they should craft what they say to best accomplish this goal using the particular language they think will work best.”

 5. Pick the right time.